qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 # a layout for the Mitosis

 - Emphasis on momentary modifiers, all usable from either hand, arranged symmetrically, but left/right distinguishable by the OS.
-  Shift, Red ("Lower"), Blue ("Raise"), Super ("Windows"), Meta ("Alt"), Hyper (actually Henkan/Muhenkan).
+  I place left- and right-versions of Shift, GUI ("Super"), and Alt ("Meta"), and Henkan/Muhenkan (which I plan to overload for "Hyper").

   I'm going for a [Space Cadet](https://en.wikipedia.org/wiki/Space-cadet_keyboard) aesthetic;
   I want a keyboard that can (even just in theory) make use of all the bucky bits my operating system can support.

-- Red and Blue are used to momentary-enable (like a shift key) one of three layers:
+- Red key and Blue key momentary-enable (like a shift key) one of three layers:

     - Red: Symbols layer
     - Blue: Numbers layer
     - "Purple" (both Red and Blue): Functions layer

+  This tri-state layer mechanism is a bit similar to Planck and Preonic's "Raise," "Lower," and "Adjust."

 - The base layer is QWERTY.
   A slight variant of [Workman][] may be toggled using `Red`+`Blue`+`Z`.

 - Minimize hand travel, so as not to lose orientation with home row.

 - `?` and `!` are moved to take the place of `<` and `>`.
-Rationale: unmodded
-  and shifted keys should be for prose, while symbols useful for programming should be colocated on their own layer.
+  Rationale: unmodded and shifted keys should be for prose, while symbols useful for programming should be colocated on their own layer.

 - Key positions chosen for mnemonics.
   For example, you can distinguish between alphanumeric numerals and keypad numerals, but they occupy the same key positions.